Arnis: History

 As arnis was an art usually practiced by the poor or commoner class (as opposed to nobility or warrior classes), most practitioners lacked the scholarly education to create any kind of written record.
 While the same can be said of many martial arts, this is especially true for arnis because almost all of its history is anecdotal, oral or promotional.
-Another origin of arnis can be traced back to native "Pintados" or then "Tintadus" fighting techniques during conflicts among the various Prehispanic Filipino settlements, though the current form has Spanish influence from old fencing which originated in Spain in the 15th century.
+Another origin of arnis can be traced back to native "Pintados" or then "Tintadus" fighting techniques during conflicts among the various pre-hispanic Filipino settlements, though the current form has Spanish influence from old fencing which originated in Spain in the 15th century.
 It has other influences as well, as settlers and traders travelling through the Malay Archipelago brought the influence of silat as well as Chinese and Indian martial arts.
 Some of the population still practise localized Chinese fighting methods known as kuntaw.

 It has also been theorized that the Filipino art of arnis may have roots in India and came to the Philippines via people who traveled through Indonesia and Malaysia to the Philippine islands.
 Silambam, a stick/staff-based ancient martial art of India influenced many martial arts in Asia like silat.
 As such, arnis may share ancestry with these systems– some arnis moves are similar to the short stick (kali or kaji) and other weapon based fighting styles of Silambam.